Do you know someone who questions whether ADHD exists? Or do you have doubts yourself?

 It’s true that more people have been diagnosed in recent years.
 This may partly be because more people know about it and because the guidelines that health care professionals use to diagnose the condition changed in 2013.

 Is It Really ADHD?

-For example, Richard Saul, MD, who wrote ADHD Does Not Exist, is a member of the American Academy of Pediatrics and the American Academy of Neurology.
-In the preface to his book, he says he wrote it to be “provocative” because he’s concerned “about the multifaceted problems caused by the misdiagnosis” of ADHD.
+Another issue is that “kids are often misdiagnosed,” says Richard Saul, MD.
+He wrote ADHD Does Not Exist, and is a member of the American Academy of Pediatrics and the American Academy of Neurology.

 Instead, a doctor or therapist considers your health history, the symptoms you tell him about, the ones he might notice while observing you, and what other people who know you well (usually your family and your child’s school teachers) say.
 He may use the “Conners’ Teacher Rating Scale” or the “Vanderbilt questionnaire” to rate how often certain behaviors happen and how much of a problem they are, such as: